Australian light destroyer project: Cancellation

 Barnard became Minister for Defence following the election of the ALP Whitlam government in December 1972.
 He directed in January 1973 that the DDL project be reviewed.
 This review considered the feasibility of the project, including its budget and timeline, as well as the suitability of comparable American, British and Dutch warships.

 Increasing costs and concerns over the ships' design led to the cancellation of the DDL project.
 The Department of Defence observed that the DDL's costs were escalating and it was unable to finalise the design.
 The Navy also reviewed the project and found that it was unduly expensive, and a joint parliamentary committee concluded that a unique Australian design entailed significant technological risks.
-As a result, the Navy recommended to the Government that the DDL project be cancelled, and this took place in August 1973.
-The cost of the project to the Navy had been A$1.7 million, most of which was spent on design investigations and management consultancies.
+As a result, the Navy recommended to the Government that the DDL project be cancelled.
+The Government concurred and the project was cannceled in August 1973.
+The cost of the project to the Navy had been A$1.7 million, most of which had been spent on design investigations and management consultancies.
 The opposition Liberal Party disagreed with the decision to cancel the DDLs.

 Aftermath

 The DDL project's problems harmed the Australian shipbuilding industry.
 The cancellation of both the DDLs and another project to develop an Australian fast combat support ship design led to a perception that technical risks needed to be minimised when selecting new warships, and it was preferable to rely on proven foreign designs.
 Australian industry was also left with a bad impression as companies involved in the project had devoted considerable resources to preparing tenders for the DDL.
-Y-ARD greatly reduced its presence in Australia, and the Australian naval design experts it had employed were offered jobs in the United Kingdom.
+Y-ARD greatly reduced its presence in Australia and the Australian naval design experts it had employed were offered jobs in the United Kingdom.